Impurity quadrupole moments as local probes of flux sectors in the Kitaev spin liquid: Methods

-\twocolumngrid Here, we use \textit{relative} site labels around an impurity, as illustrated in Fig.~\ref{fig: internal_flux}.
+Here, we use \textit{relative} site labels around an impurity, as illustrated in Fig.~\ref{fig: internal_flux}, and ($j\leftarrow k$) denotes Majorana hopping from site $j$ to site $k$ driven by the $\kappa$ term.
 To evaluate the second-type coupling terms, we express the impurity operators projected onto the physical Hilbert space, $\hat{\Delta}\hat{\Theta}^\mu$, in terms of the SO(6) Majorana fermions $\beta^\mu$ and $\gamma^\mu$ as introduced in Eq. \eqref{eq: SO(6)_Majorana}:

 The number of independent mean-field parameters depends on the number of impurities introduced in a given cluster.
 In zero magnetic field, we treat 12 independent mean-field parameters per impurity, namely $\tau_j^\mu$ and $\mathcal{T}_{j,k}^\mu$ for $\mu=x,y,z$, where $k$ runs over the three NN sites of an impurity site $j$.
 When a magnetic field is applied, the number of mean-fields increases to 33 per impurity due to the inclusion of NNN hoppings, such as $\mathcal{T}_{j,k}^\mu$ with $\langle\!\langle jk\rangle\!\rangle$ and $t_{k,l}$, in addition to the mean-fields considered in the zero-field case.
 Note that some mean-fields are symmetry-forbidden for acquiring finite values: $\tau^x$ is prohibited by the reflection symmetry and $\tau^y$ by TRS.
 We observe these properties numerically, as detailed in the Results section.